Aether scalar tensor theory: Linear stability on Minkowski space: Hamiltonian formulation of scalar modes

 \end{widetext} where we have also defined

 This gives a Hamiltonian density

 where

 We see then that the system can be cast in terms of two decoupled fields, $X$ and $Y$, with canonical momenta $P_X$ and $P_Y$ respectively, and each field corresponds to one of the normal modes in \eqref{eq_dispersion}.
-Specifically, the field $X$ propagates the massive modes in \eqref{eq_dispersion} while the field $Y$ corresponds to the non-propagating the $\omega=0$ modes.
+Specifically, the field $X$ propagates the massive modes in \eqref{eq_dispersion} while the field $Y$ corresponds to the nonpropagating $\omega=0$ modes.